edimaudo/Android-Projects/README.md

 # Android-Projects
-Goals is to create at least 200 Android projects using
+Goals is to create at least 200 Android apps using different websites as inspiration.
 - 180 websites in 180 days
 - 100 days of Swift
 - book: exercises for programmers